-Even if you can afford to buy a house, that doesn’t always mean it’s the best choice for your lifestyle.
-Fairways residents are renters by choice.
-They are at a point in their lives where they want to live in a home, but have no desire to be tied down by a mortgage, or deal with maintenance and associated expenses.
+Even if you can afford to buy a home, that doesn’t always mean it’s the best choice for your lifestyle.
+Fairways residents rent by choice.
+They want to live in a home but have no desire to be tied down by a mortgage, or deal with maintenance and associated expenses at this point of their lives.
 There can be tremendous financial benefits to renting as opposed to buying a house of your own.
 Make sure your living situation is complementary to the lifestyle YOU want!

 Hidden Costs of Home Ownership